berenslab/MorphoPy/README.md

 [back to start](#content)

+## <a name="contributing">Contributing to MorphoPy </a>

+MorphoPy is an open source project and we are happy if you want to contribute in any way.
+You can report bugs and request feature via [GitHub issues](https://github.com/berenslab/MorphoPy/issues).
+If you want to develop the code base further, you can work with git pull requests.
+Please make sure that you document the code and add test and example of how to use your code.

 ## <a name="module">Module description</a>

 **Important:** MorphoPy requires the soma to be one single point.
 If several soma points are present in the